2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/xtranai/status/1266898175568338945

-### Aftermath of man shot in eye by non-lethal rounds |
+### Man shot in the eye | May 30th

-These two images show the injuries of an individual who had been shot in the eye by officers.
+Man at the protests had been shot in the eye by officers.

 **Links**